thecjharries/dso-dojo-slow-server/README.md

 * [The Dockerfile](./Dockerfile) defines a connection string in plaintext.
 Never store this in a repository.
 * [The exercise compose file](./exercise-stack.yaml) defines a connection string in plaintext.
 Never store this in a repository.

+Note that all of these things are the same secret.
+One of the best ways to handle this in a production environment would be to store the secret in a secret store then consume it from the application itself.

 ## Overview

 This repo provides a server that has intentionally slow database queries.